jameshughes89/cs2XX-ComputerArchitecture/site/topics/alu/esap-alu.rst

         #.
 Put the digits together to form the two digit hex number --- ``0x6B``

+    This patten would also work with more groupings of four bits.

     Note that ``0b`` and ``0x`` prefixed the binary and hexadecimal numbers to eliminate ambiguity.
 These are common prefixes used in computing.

-* Below is a table showing how to add the numbers 15 and 4 together with the ESAP ALU
+* Below is a table showing how to add the numbers 15 and 4 together with the ALU

     * Like with the bus, this is not so much a truth table, but a program
     * ``C`` means clock pulse